Indigenous Psychologies Contrast With Western Psychology

 Posted October 20, 2019 | Reviewed by Matt Huston

 The field of psychology has generally followed the western world’s frameworks for explaining life.
 Indigenous Psychologies, rooted in place, challenge the western paradigm.
-For an introduction, see my prior post.

 A new book provides new insights into emerging psychological theory: Indigenous Psychologies in an Era of Decolonization, edited by Nuria Ciofalo.
 I summarize and quote some of the introduction here.

 It is widely known that psychology largely draws its conclusions from studies of WEIRD samples (Western, European, Industrialized, Rich, Democratic), who represent 12% of the world’s population (Henrich et al., 2010).
 Most studies are conducted with undergraduate participants from WEIRD societies, who represent even a smaller proportion of the world’s population.
 But that’s not all that is skewed.

 In psychology typically, western theories and practices have been assumed true and valuable whereas non-western approaches have been considered “irrelevant, useless, primitive speculation, superstition, sorcery, and, thus, incommensurable, incomprehensible, and invisible” (Ciofalo, 2019, p.
 4).

 Western psychology’s schemas influence the design, analyses, interpretation and publication of research studies around the world.
 This is problematic because “modern science has been used as a strategic colonization tool ... like all sciences, psychology has contributed to the project of colonization” (Ciofalo, 2019, pp. 3-4).
 Colonization—the “taking over” of the Other—regards non-western systems, especially of knowledge, as primitive, inferior or even barbaric.